 Protection from the sun is another important factor I must stress about, especially in summer.
 Sunglasses, a hat and sunscreen are all equally important.
 I am speaking from experience as well.
 Don’t end up like a sunburned lobster as I did!

 Lastly make sure you are wearing a decent pair of shoes.
 They need good support and a comfortable insole.
 The path from Fira to Santorini is not easy concrete and during times you’ll find yourself ankle deep sliding down a stone hill.

-Caldera Hike (Fira To Oia) With Santorini Experts
+Caldera Hike (Hike Fira To Oia) With Santorini Experts

 To hike from Fira to Oia I decided to team up with Santorini Experts.
 This would allow me to discover the one of the most beautiful Greek islands alongside a local, learning about the history of the volcanic eruption and traditions of the Greek who reside here.